dc-mak/NumLin/artifact-evaluation-instructions.md

 # NumLin: Linear Types for Linear Algebra
 ---
-## What is NumLin?

-NumLin is a small, experimental programming language I wrote (under the guidance of Stephen Dolan and Neel Krishnaswami) to explore the feasiblity and applicability of using linear types and fractional-permissions to model the APIs of low-level linear algebra libraries such as CBLAS/LAPACKE.
-It compiles to OCaml and this allows using optimized NumLin alongside existing code, as well as integration with tools like Merlin.

 ## Exploring

+1. Login (password: osboxes.org), open up a terminal (Activites > Terminal), `cd NumLin`.

-1. Run the tests: `dune runtest`.
+2. Run the tests: `dune runtest`.
 Not much should happen because all the tests should pass.
    If you wish to see a test fail, then you may change/delete any text inside a `[%expect {| .. |}]` block and then `dune runtest` will show you the difference between the expected output and the actual output.

-2. Run the benchmarks: `_build/default/bin/benchmark.exe --start 1 --limit 5
+3. Run the benchmarks: `_build/default/bin/benchmark.exe --start 1 --limit 5
    --alg lin_reg --micro-quota 10 --macro-runs 1`.
 You may also provide the `-help` flag for details about the options.
    * `--start` and `--limit` control the size of square matrices from *5x5* to *5<sup>5</sup> x 5<sup>5</sup>*.